 However you may not have time for making your own extract, or maybe you’re worried about ending up with a substandard product.
 Maybe you don’t want to experiment with dosage and want to start with a verified standard dose!

-EntheoNation recommends these ready-made ayahuasca microdosing products, all of which come prepared in microdosing dropper bottles, ready for you to start immediately!
+EntheoNation recommends several ready-made ayahuasca microdosing products, all of which come prepared in microdosing dropper bottles, ready for you to start immediately!